shrilaxmihegde/Product_Sales_Analysis/README.md

 ## Unsupervised Machine Learning Model (K-means cluster):

 Using Machine Learning algorithms, customers can be classifiled based on the behavior like:
-  1. How frequently purchased.
+  1. How frequently purchased ?
-  2. How often customer purchased.
+  2. How recently purchased?
-  3. How much the customer spent.
+  3. How much purched?

 K-Means algorithm ( Unsupervised Learning Model) will help to learn and classify the customer data based on the behavior.
 Here K means clustering, which is dervied based on the Elbow curve.
 Inertia is one of the most common objective functions to use when creating an elbow curve.
 Basically the inertia objective function is measuring the amount of variation in the dataset.